The Beast (Revelation): Idealism

 Idealism, also known as the allegorical or symbolic approach, is an interpretation of the book of Revelation that sees the imagery of the book as non-literal symbols.
 This is a common viewpoint of modern Christian scholars such as Gregory Beale in his New International Greek Testament Commentary on the Book of Revelation.
 Some Idealist interpretations identify none of the book's symbols with particular historical events while some idealists like Beale take a more eclectic approach which see that the book portrays events throughout history while also predicting some future events such as the return of Christ.

 In this view, the beast from the sea is interpreted as the state or any human kingdom that is in opposition to God.
 This would include the Roman Empire but would broadly apply to all empires.
 Scholars take their cue from the parallels between Revelation 13 and Daniel 7, noting that in Daniel 7:17 that the beasts are revealed as kingdoms.
-Therefore, given that the beast of Revelation thirteen is a composite of the beasts of Daniel, one should similarly interpret this beast as a kingdom, more specifically a composite of all kingdoms.
+Therefore, given that the beast of Revelation 13 is a composite of the beasts of Daniel, one should similarly interpret this beast as a kingdom, more specifically a composite of all kingdoms.
 Similarly, in some idealist circles, it is suggested that the beast represents different social injustices, such as exploitation of workers, wealth, the elite, commerce, materialism, and imperialism.
 Various Christian anarchists, such as Jacques Ellul, have associated the State and political power as the beast.

 The Idealist interpretation of the beast from the earth is that it represents religious, cultural and economic powers within society which work to compel people to give their allegiance to the state or governmental powers.
-This was first expressed in the imperial cult of Rome, but finds expression at all times of history.
+This was first expressed in the imperial cult of Rome but finds expression at all times of history.
 In his commentary, Michael Wilcock says "Religion, indeed is too narrow an identification of the second beast.
-He is, in modern parlance, the ideology-whether religious, philosophical, or political-which 'gives breath to' any human social structure organized independently of God."
+He is, in modern parlance, the ideology – whether religious, philosophical, or political which 'gives breath to' any human social structure organized independently of God."

 The Idealist perspective on the number of the beast rejects gematria, envisioning the number not as a code to be broken, but a symbol to be understood.
-Because there are so many names that can come to 666 and that most systems require converting names to other languages or adding titles when convenient, it has been impossible to come to a consensus.
+Because there are so many names that can come to 666 and that most systems require converting names to other languages or adding titles when convenient, there is no consensus.
 Given that numbers are used figuratively throughout the book of Revelation, idealists interpret this number figuratively as well.
 The common suggestion is that because seven is a number of completeness and is associated with the divine, that six is incomplete and the three sixes mean completely incomplete.
 Other scholars focus not on incompleteness but on the beast's ability to imitate perfection, that is, to appear authentic.
 Since the number six is one short of the perfect number seven, the beast's number bears "most of the hallmarks of truth, and so it can easily deceive".